 - Loss of enjoyment of life

 Liability for a road construction accident will depend on a great deal on how you were driving through the construction area.
 If you were speeding and not able to maintain control of your vehicle, you may not be able to assert a personal injury claim at all.
 It is important to follow the posted signs regarding speed and navigation for your own safety and for the sake of a personal injury lawsuit that may occur later.
-Talk to a Massachusetts personal injury lawyer for more information.
+Contact Jim Glaser Law today at 781-689-2277 or fill out our online form to request a free case evaluation.